User profile: Social media

-Effectively structured user profiles on social media channels such as Instagram and Facebook offer a way for people to form impressions about someone that is predictive or similarly meeting them offline.
+Effectively structured user profiles on social media channels such as Instagram and Facebook offer a way for people to form impressions about someone that is predictive or similar to meeting them offline.
 The condensed format of social media profiles allows for quick filtering of millions of profiles by matching individuals by similar characteristics and interests; information provided upon sign up.
-A research conducted highlights that only a "thin slice" of information is required to form an impression about an individual online (Stecher and Counts 2008).
-Online user profiles eliminate the complexity of interaction that is present in 'face-to-face' meetings such as behavioural, facial, and environmental information, resulting in increased predictiveness of user personality.
+Research conducted highlights that only a "thin slice" of information is required to form an impression about an individual online (Stecher and Counts 2008).
+Online user profiles eliminate the complexity of interaction that is present in 'face-to-face' meetings, such as behavioural, facial, and environmental information, resulting in increased predictiveness of user personality.

 Dating apps and websites solely rely on an individual's user profile and the information provided to form interactions and communication with others on the platform.
-Despite having control over presented information, lying is minimal in online dating contexts (Hancock, Toma and Ellison, 2007).
+Despite having control over presented information, lying is minimal in online dating contexts (Hancock, Toma, and Ellison, 2007).
 Apps such as Bumble allow users to 'match' with other individuals based on their characteristics and selected filters that allow users to narrow the spectrum of search to their preference.
-Information for a user's profile is voluntarily specified by the user and includes information such as height, interests, photographs, gender or education.
+Information for a user's profile is voluntarily specified by the user and includes information such as height, interests, photographs, gender, or education.

-The requirement of information varies respective to each platform, and there surrounds little consensus to an appropriate amount of information for a condensed user profile.
+The requirement for information varies with respect to each platform, and there is little consensus on an appropriate amount of information for a condensed user profile.
 Universally, all social networking platforms display an individual's profile picture and an "about me" page that allows for self-expression.

 Influencers

-Influencer user profiles are third party endorsers who shape audience attitudes and decisions through social media content such as photos, blogs and tweets.
-Social Media Influencers (SMI) often hold a significant following on a social media platform which enables them to be recognised as opinion leaders to shape an information influence to their audience.
+Influencer user profiles are third-party endorsers who shape audience attitudes and decisions through social media content such as photos, blogs, and tweets.
+Social Media Influencers (SMI) often hold a significant following on a social media platform which enables them to be recognised as opinion leaders to shape an information influence on their audience.
 'Influencer marketing' industry gained prominence in 2018, when the photo sharing app Instagram crossed 1 billion users, subsequently with approximately 60,000 google search queries for 'influencer marketing' the same year.
 Influencer user profiles hold a unique selling point, or public personality that is unique and charismatic to the needs and wants of their target audience.
 SMI profiles advertise product information, latest promotions and regularly engage with their followers to maintain their online persona.
 Messages endorsed by social media influencers are often perceived as reliable and compelling, as a study conducted found 82% of followers were more inclined to follow the suggestions of their favorite influencer.
 This allows advertisers to leverage online user profiles and their audience rapport to target younger and niche audiences.
 According to a market survey, influencer marketing through social media profiles yields a return 11 times higher than traditional marketing, as they are more capable of communicating to a niche segment.
 Most popular influencers include sport starts such as Cristiano Ronaldo and Hollywood personalities such as Dwayne Johnson and Kylie Jenner each with over 200 million followers respectively.